Crisp-Unimib/ContrXT/README.md

 r = requests.post('[URLandPort]',files=files)
 result = zp.ZipFile(io.BytesIO(r.content))
 ```
 **Notice**.
-To avoid .... calls to our server, we ask users to ask for free credentials through this link.
+To avoid uncontrolled calls to our server, we ask users to ask for free credentials through this link.